groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - The DSAS must implement a complete break in the protocol between the two zones of sensitivity.
-This is implemented by the DSAS being implemented on two different machines, each dedicated to the connections towards one of the two differents zones of sensitivity, so as that compromission of the machine attached to the non sensitive zone does not put the machine in the sensitive zone at risk.
+This is implemented by the DSAS being implemented on two different machines, each dedicated to the connections towards one of the two differents zones of sensitivity, so that the compromission of the machine attached in the non sensitive zone does not put the machine in the sensitive zone at risk.
 - Several user accounts are used on the DSAS with different access rights, so that the compromission of an account will not expose all of the internal zones of each